akaka0039/community-starter-kit/README.md

 DESCRIPTION PLACEHOLDER

 ## What it does
+test for comment to practice github

 FEATURES PLACEHOLDER

 ## Getting started
+i dont know

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: